The Affordable Care Act

 Health savings accounts (HSAs) were created as a tax-favored framework to provide health care benefits mainly for small business owners, the self-employed, and employees of small- to medium-sized companies who do not have access to health insurance.

 The tax benefits of HSAs are quite substantial.
 Eligible individuals can make tax-deductible (as an adjustment to AGI) contributions to HSA accounts.
-Funds in the account may be invested (somewhat like an IRA), so there is opportunity for growth.
-The earnings inside the HSA are free from federal income tax, and funds withdrawn to pay eligible health care costs are tax free.
+Funds in the account may be invested (somewhat like an IRA), so there is an opportunity for growth.
+The earnings inside the HSA are free from federal income tax, and funds withdrawn to pay eligible health care costs are tax-free.

 The 2014 inflation-adjusted deduction for individual self-only coverage under a high-deductible plan is limited to $3,300, while the comparable amount for family coverage is $6,550.
 This is an increase of 1.5% and 1.6%, respectively, from 2013.
 For 2014, a high-deductible health plan is defined as a health plan with an annual deductible that is not less than $1,250 for self-only coverage and $2,500 for family coverage, and the annual out-of-pocket expenses (including deductibles and copayments, but not premiums) must not exceed $6,350 for self-only coverage or $12,700 for family coverage.